HOUSE FOR ALL SINNERS AND SAINTS TIMELINE

 2013: Bolz-Weber’s book Pastrix: the Cranky, Beautiful Faith of a Sinner & Saint was published and became a New York Times bestselling theological memoir.

 2015 (September 8): Bolz-Weber’s book Accidental Saints was released.

 After moving to Denver, Bolz went through a ten-year period during which she was a heavy drug and alcohol user.
 During this period, she openly states that she was “an angry, self-endangering teenager who was happy dying before age 30” (Byassee 2013).
-In addition to using alcohol and drugs, Bolz-Weber worked as a stand-up comedienne in Denver and experimented with a variety of religious traditions, such as Wicca, Quakerism, and Unitarianism.
+In addition to using alcohol and drugs, Bolz-Weber, participated in the feminist performance art group Vox Femina, worked as a stand-up comedienne in Denver and experimented with a variety of religious traditions, such as Wicca, Quakerism, and Unitarianism.
 In 1996, she met a young Lutheran seminary student named Matthew Weber.
 They fell in love, married, and later had two children.
-Bolz-Weber’s husband currently pastors his own Lutheran Church (Tippett 2013).
+The marriage lasted until 2016; Matthew Weber currently pastors his own Lutheran Church (Tippett 2013).
 Bolz-Weber was drawn to Lutheranism because it resonated with her personal experience.
 As she put it, “When I learned about simil justus et peccator I was like, ‘Oh yeah, we are all sinners and saints at the same time’” (Byassee 2011).